byuitechops/for-the-strength-of-developers/Training/Introduction/basiccodelessons.md

         * Do a few of the exercises and then touch base with Josh to make sure you're getting it.
         * When you've completed the Array Methods exercises, come back to this page.
     2. Data structure manipulation
-        1. Convert CSV of cities
-            1. Headers: name, population, county, state
-            2. To array of state with name and counties which has name and cities that has name and population
-            3. Use [this document](https://github.com/byuitechops/city-organizer) to begin the data structure manipulation exercise.
+        Use the [training-city-organizer repo](https://github.com/byuitechops/training-city-organizer) to begin the data structure manipulation exercise.
 2. Chrome Dev Tools
     1. Put the word `Debugger;` on a breaking point where you'd like to test your code.
 When chrome opens, your code will stop on that break point.
     2. If you haven't learned `console.log` yet, all it does is print words onto the console you're using.
 Use `console.log` to print to your console at different points in your code to help you effectively to test it.